benkeen/birdsearch.org/README.md

 ## Versions

 ### v2.0.0
-Pretty darn close!
-Should get it out the door in Oct, 2016.
-Honest.
+Putting finishing touches.
+Should get out this weekend (Oct 28th).

 -------------------------------------------
 #### Remaining.
 Notes.

-- after clicking "anywhere" should have a bouncy thing pointing to the search bar
 - translations
 - check different browsers

 ##### Bugs
+- species tip should hide after typing
 - Bird species row should show up immediately after the first result returned.
 - When species panel open, a fresh search doesn't automatically show the right contents.
 - ???
 "Warning: Failed prop type: Invalid prop `observationRecency` of type `number` supplied to `SearchSettings`, expected `string`."
-- bloody columns still need to be correctly placed.
+- bloody columns still need to be correctly placed
+- search for Vancouver, birds.
+Then in the settings panel switch to Notable and search from there.
+No results.

 #### For 2.0.1:
-- remember E.SET_MAP_TYPE
-- translate map buttons
 - "51 bird species seen in the last 1 days"
-- Improve speed of filter on species panel

 --------------------------------------------